michaelcale/books/books/go/0010-getting-started/090-running-go-online.md

 To test small snippets of Go code, you can use [The Go Playground](https://play.golang.org).

 Playground has some limitations:
-* it only supports standard library so you can't use third party libraries
+* it only supports standard library.
+You can't use third party libraries
 * networking, file i/o is not available
 * time is simulated

-## Sharing your code ##

-The Go Playground also has tools for sharing; if a user presses the “Share” button, a link (like [this one](https://play.golang.org/p/v3rrZLwEUC)) will be generated that can be sent to other people to test and edit.
+By using 'Share' button in the playground you can get a permanent link to code snippet and share it with others.